DmitryStarkin/android_async_lib/README.md

 # A small Kotlin library for asynchronous task on Android

-This library is written for educational purposes in the Kotlin language,
-but it is fully functional

-The library provide extension functions for easy execution of tasks in thread, and send lambda for update UI (like runOnUiThread in Android)
+The library provide functions for easy execution of tasks in thread use lambda style, and send lambda for update UI (like runOnUiThread in Android)

 ## Current version: